Uko/QualityAssistant/README.md

 ![eclipse small cancel icon](graphics/readmeImages/cnclIconEcl.png)
 ![glamour small cancel icon](graphics/readmeImages/cnclIconGlm.png)
 ![   idea small cancel icon](graphics/readmeImages/cnclIconIde.png)
-**Skip**.
-Allows you to skip validation of the current class or method by the rule of the critic.
+**Ban**.
+Allows you to ban the validation of the current class or method by the rule of the critic.
 I.e. the critic will not be reported any more.
-When skipping a critic for a method, you can decide to skip it on the class level, so the policy will apply to all the methods of a class. _This functionality is implemented on top of Manifest false positives_.
+When banning a critic for a method, you can decide to ban it on the class level, so the policy will apply to all the methods of a class. _This functionality is implemented on top of Manifest false positives_.

 ![repair icon](graphics/readmeImages/repairIcon.png) **Autofix**.
 Some critics provide a solution to the issue reported by them.
 By pressing "autofix" button you will open a diff preview of the changes that will happen if you apply the proposed issue resolution.
 Don't forget that you can press the 'Pretty print' button to make comparison easier.
 ![](graphics/readmeImages/autofixPrompt.png)